-If we enter into collaborations with third-parties for the development and commercialization of our product candidates, our prospects with respect to those product candidates will depend in significant part on the success of those collaborations.
+If we enter into collaborations with third parties for the development and commercialization of our product candidates, our prospects with respect to those product candidates will depend in significant part on the success of those collaborations.

 We expect to maintain existing collaborations and enter into additional collaborations for the development and commercialization of certain of our product candidates and in certain geographies.
-For example, InflaRx has recently entered into a clinical trial and supply agreement with Merck (known as MSD outside the US and Canada) relating to an undisclosed indication in oncology.
+For example, we entered into a clinical trial and supply agreement with Merck & Co.
+Inc. ("Merck," known as MSD outside the U.S. and Canada) relating to a clinical trial in cSCC.
 We may have limited control over the amount and timing of resources that our collaborators will dedicate to the development or commercialization of our product candidates.
 Our ability to generate revenues from these arrangements will depend on any future collaborators' abilities to successfully perform the functions assigned to them in these arrangements.
 In addition, any future collaborators may have the right to abandon research or development projects and terminate applicable agreements, including funding obligations, prior to or upon the expiration of the agreed upon terms.